 You must observe a two-year statute of limitations that begins on the date of your relative’s death if you want to file a wrongful death lawsuit.

-DeMayo Law Offices, LLP will go to battle for you against the negligent driver who caused your injuries.
+DeMayo Law Offices will go to battle for you against the negligent driver who caused your injuries.
 You can depend on our legal team to tirelessly work to secure the compensation you need to recover from your injuries and move forward with your life.

-If you suffered injuries in a motorcycle accident because another person was driving while tired, call DeMayo Law Offices, LLP today at (704) 333-1000 for your free consultation.
+If you suffered injuries in a motorcycle accident because another person was driving while tired, call DeMayo Law Offices today at (704) 333-1000 for your free consultation.